mttwdevelops/Python-Practice/readme.md

 @mttwdevelops

+## July 28, 2022
+I spent today's morning continuing on chapter two, which is an example of the housing market in California and using data to build regression models.
+This uses Jupyter notebooks, numpy, pandas, scikit-learn, and all the hot words that employers look for.
+I've done practice with them in other courses and it's not so bad so far, but the author does gloss over much more complex functions he writes.
+I can decipher them when given some time, and I'm not stressed since I just started learning about these concepts less than a month ago.

+## July 27, 2022
+I had to take today off due to some health issues, but I began continuing reading the book I mentioned in my last entry.
+I finished chapter one, which discussed different topics in machine learning and the broader picture of how the different packages/tools fit together for deliverable reports and applicable business decisions.
+The notebook will be uploaded when completed, but for now its repository can be found [here](https://github.com/mttwdevelops/Regression_Analysis_California_Market_Python).

 ## July 26, 2022
 Today's focus is on deepwork, or getting things done rather than worrying about getting them done while constantly looking at the clock.
 I removed the clocks in my room and computer and turned my phones off to help focus.
 I'll updated this entry with how it goes.